Dma

 Parameters:

-• id – DMA ID.
+• dma_id – DMA ID.

-• registerBase – Register base address.
+• register_base – Register base address.

 • mem – Memory size.

-• descriptorOffset – Descriptor offset.
+• descriptor_offset – Descriptor offset.

-• descriptorPerDma – Number of descriptors per DMA.
+• descriptor_per_dma – Number of descriptors per DMA.

-• packageSizeBytes – Package size in bytes.
+• package_size_bytes – Package size in bytes.

 ~DescriptorControl() = default